ssiloti/bep-persistent-credit/persistent-credit.rst

 	This message has no arguments.
 The receiver should respond by sending a ``starttls`` message back to the originating peer.
 After sending a starttls message no further messages may be sent until the secure channel has been established.
 Once the the peer which initiated the connection has both sent and received a starttls message it shall start a TLS handshake by sending a ClientHello message.
 Each peer shall use the key pair which determines their credit id when performing the TLS handshake.
 Client authentication is required.
 Once a TLS session has been established the stream of bittorrent messages resumes over the secure channel.
 Once a secure channel has been established the ``starttls`` message is ignored.
 Any previously established stream encryption or obfuscation shall be abandoned once the secure channel is established.

 pc_credit
 	This message is sent to peers the client is interested in but choked in order to provide an indirect credit list.
-It has a single argument "credits" which contains a compact list of credits in the same format as described above for the ``get_credits`` response.
-The list shall be ordered by issuer with the first credit being issued by the receiving peer and the last being issued to the client.
-The "target" public key index refers to the receiving peer.
+It has two arguments "peers" and "credits" which follow the same format as described above for the ``get_credits`` response.
+The credit list shall be ordered by issuer with the first credit being issued by the receiving peer and the last being issued to the client.
+The "target" peer index refers to the receiving peer.

 Copyright
 =========